Zerefez/BAD-code/SharedExperiences-MSSQL/README.md

 ## Getting Started

-1. Clone this repository
-2. Navigate to the repository folder in your terminal
+1. Navigate to the SharedExperiences-MSSQL directory
-3. Run the following command to build and start all containers:
+2. Run the following command to build and start all containers:

 ```bash
 docker-compose up -d